nxthdr/risotto/README.md

 The collector application streams BGP updates to a Kafka topic, enabling downstream components to consume them.
 The library offers essential components for decoding BMP messages and generating BGP updates.

-## State Management

-Risotto maintains a state representing connected routers and their associated BGP peers and announced prefixes.
-This state addresses two challenges when handling BMP data:
-- **Duplicate announcements** from BMP session resets, where the router resends all active prefixes to the collector after a restart or connectivity issue.
-- **Missing withdraws** when Peer Down notifications occur or when the collector is offline, resulting in incorrect BGP state downstream.

-Duplicate announcements could, in theory, be handled by the database, but less data manipulation is better.
-Instead, Risotto checks each incoming update against its state.
-If the prefix is already present, the update is discarded.

-Missing withdraws are generated synthetically when receiving Peer Down notifications for the prefixes already announced by the downed peer.

-For persistance, Risotto dumps its state at specified interval, and fetches it at startup.
-Risotto is able to infer any missing withdraws that would have occured during downtime, from the initial peer up flow.
-This ensures the database remains accurate, even if the collector is restarted.
-On the other hand, a restart may result in duplicate announcements.
-In other words, Risotto guaranties that the database is always in a consistent state, but may contain some duplicate announcements.

-Conversely, Risotto can be configured to stream updates as is to the event pipeline without any state management.
-It is useful if there are other components downstream that can handle the state management.

 ## Quick Start

 The easiest way to use Risotto with Docker.
 This command will output the help message and exit: